rnietoe/Training/docs/AWS/08-Databases.md

 * Enable deletion protection: delete require this feature disabled first
 * **Multi-AZ** for disaster recovery and **high availability**.
 By default in production RDS.
 Primary host replicates to a secondary host when failover.
+    * Synchronous replication
     * Enable multiAZ impact to the RDS instance if running
+    * The **CNAME** is switched from the primary db instance to the secondary if the primary database fails to preserve high availability
+    * a failover typically complete within 1 to 2 minutes
 * There is no **multi-region RDS**.
 * RDS Auto Scaling does not exist
 * Backup retention from 0 days (disable) to **35 days**
 * Writes are only made to the primary database
-* **Read Replicas** for performance improvement.
-Quering read replica can have a delay of less than a minute.
+* **Read Replicas** for performance improvement, no HA.
+Quering read replica can have a delay of less than a minute (**Asynchronous replication**).
 They are usefull when:
     * excess read traffic
     * source db unavailable
     * reporting and data warehousing